Engaging Stakeholders in Innovation

 The course will explore cognitive models and simple methods to engage key stakeholders and facilitate organizational buy-in.
 This is not a process of “idea socialization” or “checking boxes,” but rather of iterative engagement and ongoing organizational dialogue through design leadership to increase the probability that innovation efforts will have consistent and robust sponsorship across different levels of the organization.

 By the end of the course, students will be able to:

 - Use methods and frameworks to gauge the objectives and expectations of different stakeholders around innovation investments and efforts

 - Be comfortable designing and facilitating innovation sessions with different types of stakeholders

-- Create “boundaries” and “white space” around design projects and innovation portfolios in order to guide stakeholders and give them room to contribute ideas in order to create buy-in
+- Create “boundaries” and “white space” around design projects and innovation portfolios in order to guide stakeholders and give them room to contribute ideas and create buy-in